MicrosoftDocs/entra-docs/docs/identity/app-provisioning/migrate-from-sap-idm.md

 * You can export data from Microsoft Entra admin center for use in generating your own reports.
 For example, you can [download a list of users and their attributes](~/identity/users/users-bulk-download.md) or [download logs](~/identity/monitoring-health/howto-download-logs.md) from the Microsoft Entra Admin Center.
 * You can query Microsoft Graph to obtain data for use in a report.
 For example, you can [retrieve a list of inactive user accounts in Microsoft Entra ID](~/identity/monitoring-health/howto-manage-inactive-user-accounts.md).
 * You can use the PowerShell cmdlets atop Microsoft Graph APIs to export and restructure content suitable for reporting.
 For example, if you are using Microsoft Entra entitlement management access packages, you can retrieve [a list of assignments to an access package in PowerShell](~/id-governance/entitlement-management-access-package-assignments.md#view-assignments-with-powershell)
-* You can use workbooks and custom queries and reports on audit, sign-in, and provisioning logs that have been sent to Azure Monitor.
+* You can get alerts, and use workbooks, custom queries and reports on audit, sign-in, and provisioning logs that have been sent to Azure Monitor.
 For example, you can [Archive logs and reporting on entitlement management in Azure Monitor](~/id-governance/entitlement-management-logs-and-reporting.md).

 ### Migrate exchanging identity information across organizational boundaries